OWNER & RESIDENT A-Z

 The Corporation arranges to have the exterior of all inaccessible windows cleaned twice a year.
 Advance notice is given to residents so that they can remove window screens.

-There are stops on all windows to prevent the windows from being fully opened.
+There are 'stops' on all windows to prevent the windows from being fully opened.
 These devices are in accordance with the municipal regulations and should not be removed.
-These locks limit the opening of the windows and are installed to prevent children from falling through an open window.
+These stops limit the opening of the windows and are installed to prevent children from falling through an open window.

-Though it will certainly be approved, if you are replacing window glass you must complete an Alteration - Renovation Agreement and you will need to reserve the elevator (to prevent damage.)
+Though it will certainly be approved, if you want to replace the glass in your Unit's windows you must complete an Alteration - Renovation Agreement and you will need to reserve the elevator (to prevent damage.)
 It is also important to ensure that you and your contractor are fully covered by insurance should glass fall onto the decks or onto the streets.
-If work is occurring over the 2nd floor deck or over the exclusive use common elements deck outside Unit 303 signs must be posted and/or the owners warned and any debris that falls must be picked up.
+If work is occurring over the 2nd floor deck or over the exclusive use common elements deck outside Unit 303 signs must be posted and/or the owners warned and any debris that falls on these decks must be picked up.

 The wheels can also fail and make it hard to actually slide the windows.
-It is possible to have the weather-stripping and wheels replaced but, apparently, the style of weather-stripping used in our original sliders is no longer available and most window companies recommend replacing the whole of the slider (both glass and frame).
-This is a very simple and comparatively cheap thing to do, also from inside your Unit.
-Owners who have done this report considerable savings in Hydro costs.
+It is possible to have the weather-stripping and wheels replaced but, apparently, the style of weather-stripping used in our original sliders is no longer available and some window companies recommend replacing the whole of the slider (both glass and frame).
+Both procedures are very simple and comparatively cheap things to do, also from inside your Unit.
+Owners who have done this report considerable savings in hydro costs.
+A couple of owners have replaced the single glass in the sliders with sealed panes, this probably increases the thermal efficiency but is more expensive.

 Many owners at New Town of York have changed both sealed panes and sliders.
 The Corporation had the caulking between the frames and the external brickwork replaced a few years ago.
 The frames are described as "aluminum windows with steel reinforcement and vinyl stops' and, to date, nobody has tried to replace them.